symfony/symfony-docs/components/cache.rst

 remove CPU spikes at the moments when the cache is cold.
 If an example application spends 5 seconds to compute data that is cached for 1 hour.
 This data is accessed 10 times every second.
 This means that you mostly have cache hits and everything is fine.
 But after one hour, we get 10 new requests to a cold cache.
-So we start to compute that data again.
+So the data is computed again.
 The next second the same thing happens.
-So we start to compute that data about 50 times before the cache is warm again.
-This is where you need stampede prevention.
+So the data is computed about 50 times before the cache is warm again.
+This is where you need stampede prevention

 The solution is to recompute the value before the cache expires.
 The algorithm randomly fakes a cache miss for one user while others still is served the cached